MehmetMHY/ytm34/README.md

 11) To access your audio or video files from YouTube, just check out the videos and/or music directory in the _ytm34 directory.

-## Deprecation Of YouTube-To-Mp3:
-- In 2019, I started and finished a project called "YouTube-To-Mp3".
-This project did the same thing as _ytm34 but is was much more messy and was mainly focused on MacOS system rather then mainly Unix systems.
-- This older project taught me a lot about bash scripting, youtube_dl, and git.
-It was a great learning experience.
-- I did use YouTube-To-Mp3 as a tool, but over time I saw that the code was too messy and over complicated for no reason.
-On top of that, I wanted a way to get mp4/mkv files as well.
-- Due to all of these issues, I deprecated this project on March 2020 and replaced with this one.
-You can still view "YouTube-To-Mp3" in the /OLD directory.